An Arborist's Manual to Tree Felling

 Overhanging Branches

-Trees with overhanging branches located close to power lines or buildings could pose a threat to safety and property.
-If you’re concerned regarding branches that hang overhanging you should have the tree evaluated by an arborist to determine if removal or trimming is needed.
+The branches of overhanging trees that are in close proximity to buildings or power lines can be a danger to safety and property.
+If you’re concerned about overhanging branches It is recommended to have the tree evaluated by an arborist who will determine if removal or trimming is necessary.

 FAQs